The next industrial revolution on Earth

 The first Space Biotech.

-Space Biology Unlimited is a French biotech company, subsidiary of space Cargo Unlimited, aiming to approach life science research in Space with disruptive methodologies.
-Headquartered in Bordeaux, France, space Biology Unlimited is comprised of a team of 15 people, bringing together multidisciplinary scientists and technical expertise.
+Space Biology Unlimited is a French biotech company, subsidiary of Space Cargo Unlimited, aiming to approach life science research in Space with disruptive methodologies.
+Headquartered in Bordeaux, France, Space Biology Unlimited is comprised of a team of 15 people, bringing together multidisciplinary scientists and technical expertise.
 The team operates from the University of Bordeaux, France and the Friedrich-Alexander University Erlangen-Nuremberg, Germany.

 Space Biology Unlimited has developed a holistic culture for bridging microgravity and applied research.